 To provide a genuinely beneficial policy – and avoid running into compliance violations in the future – all of the above must be considered when crafting a strategy for equal pay.

 2. Look beyond wage adjustments

-In theory, the simplest way to equalize pay across gender lines would be to collect payroll data, identify disparities and correct them – whatever that adjustment requires.
-But, as you may have guessed, acting on what you find won’t be easy.
-Although raising wages won’t hurt, fully correcting the gender-based gap will require implementing measures that aren’t directly related to salary.
-That may include adjustments to your benefits package.
-The National Women’s Law Center recommends, for starters, resources such as paid family leave, child care and reproductive health care.
-If your organization lacks these benefits, adding them is one step toward balancing the scales.
-According to Forbes, several major corporations have adopted this tactic.
-Citigroup, Apple, Amazon, Google, Starbucks and Salesforce, among others, have pushed for greater gender equality in the workplace through by way of more inclusive benefits.
+In theory, the simplest way to equalize pay across gender and ethnic lines would be to collect payroll and performance data, identify disparities and correct them.
+But – as you may have guessed – acting on what you find won’t necessarily be that easy.
+Although raising wages won’t hurt, fully correcting any pay gap will require measures beyond salary adjustments.
+You might, for example, need to update your employee benefits package to include paid family leave, child care and reproductive health care, per recommendations from the National Women’s Law Center.

+Whether your organization lacks these benefits or only offers them on a small scale, adding or improving them represents a large step toward balancing the scales.
+According to Forbes, numerous major corporations have heeded the NWLC’s advice.
+Citigroup, Apple, Amazon, Google, Starbucks and Salesforce, among others, have pushed for greater gender equality in the workplace by way of more inclusive benefits.

-3. Establish a clear policy for pay equality
+3. Establish a clear policy

-4. Conduct a regular review of your policy
+4. Conduct regular reviews

 Inequality of any kind rarely – if ever – disappears due to a single policy change.
 A shift in your overall corporate culture is necessary.
 So is consistent evaluation of staff salaries and implementation of meaningful updates to reflect regulatory or societal changes.
 Even after you establish equal pay, wage disparity and other forms of institutionalized discrimination can still find their way back into your organization if you stop looking for them.